 - Lemon wedges to serve

 - Prepare the chicken breasts.
-Remove any fat and tenderise them by pounding them with a meat tenderiser until 5mm-7mm (¼-⅓ inch) thick.
+Remove any fat from the chicken breasts and cut them horizontally with a knife to form cutlets.
+Tenderize them by pounding them with a meat tenderizer until you get an even thickness of a quarter to one third of an inch.
 This makes the chicken thin enough for shallow frying as well as improving its texture.
 (Note 4)

 - Mix the flour, paprika, onion powder, garlic powder, mustard powder, white pepper and salt in a bowl.